 HVAC technicians install and maintain ventilation systems that keep our homes and offices comfortable.
-According to the US Bureau of Labor Statistics, these jobs are expected to grow by 15 percent by 2026.
+According to the US Bureau of Labor Statistics, as of June 2019, these jobs are expected to grow by 15 percent by 2026.
 There are plenty of HVAC training schools nationwide that can be found at either the vocational school or community college level.

 If you’re ready to hit the books to become an HVAC technician, then this article is for you!
 Check this helpful guide on 10 topics you will cover in your HVAC training